 Coors Field offers three types of party suites, six Summit Party Suites, six Mezzanine Suites and the Warning Track Party Room.
 The Summit Suites accommodate 12 to 75 people.
 The Mezzanine Suites are for 22 to 60 people and have indoor and outdoor seating.
 You can rent all six of them together.
 The Warning Track Party room is at field level under the out-of-town scoreboard and accommodates groups of 30 to 90.

 Coors Field’s maximum operating capacity is 50,398, and that includes around 1,000 accessible and companion seats.
-The capacity limitation in 2021 due to COVID-19 restrictions is set to be lifted at the end of June.
 You can buy tickets on the phone, online at coloradorockies.com or in person at the ticket office or any of the Rockies Dugout Stores.
 And don’t forget those Rock Pile tickets — a limited number are available for advanced sale.

 You can only take soft-sided, single-pocket bags and containers no longer than 16″x16″x8″.
 Those bags are subject to search both on entry and while you’re in the ballpark.
 You cannot bring in backpacks or bags or purses with multiple pockets.

 That outfield water feature that draws the eye is a Colorado native with Colorado Spruce, Bristlecone Pine, Con Coloro Fire, Limber Pine, Gamble Oak and Curl Leaf Mahogany trees.
 The rocks are Navajo ruby sandstone and granite marble river boulders.
 Those seven fountains shot water almost 40 feet in the air and three 10 foot waterfalls run into a pond which is recycled.